 Restriction

-Since this park is unsupervised, all safety gears are a must.
+Since this park is unsupervised, all safety gear is a must.
 And children under 9 mandatorily practice under the observation of his/her guardian.

 This park is made for use with skateboards, inline skates, plus BMX freestyle bikes.
 So, any motorized vehicles are not allowed.